shyamanurag/123trade/PRODUCTION_DEPLOYMENT_TEST_RESULTS.md

 - Core trading logic is operational
 - Production-level components are in place

 The deployment is functional but needs some attention to component initialization and missing endpoints.
-The graceful degradation is working as designed, allowing the system to run without Zerodha authentication.
+The graceful degradation is working as designed, allowing the system to run without ShareKhan authentication.

 ## 🖥️ Frontend Status Update